 Individuals who commit to sober living facilities are able to avoid factors that could trigger a relapse in their recovery.
 During a stay in sober living, services and support are offered so that those in recovery can successfully transition back into their regular lives.

-Both Rehab & Sober Living are Instrumental to Long-Term Sobriety
+Both Rehab and Sober Living are Instrumental to Long-Term Sobriety

 The bottom line is that rehab could be considered the first step in treating addiction, and a sober living facility is Step Two.
 In many cases, recovery is incomplete and can be jeopardized when the second step is skipped.
 Once you’re aware of the options available to you, you can make informed decisions that will contribute to your overall success in recovery.